Thank you for visiting our fishing report page. During the

 Note: You should refresh this page to be sure that you are viewing the latest fishing report.

 Ice out was around April 13th.
-Water level has been full and fairly stable most of the season so far with current water temps around 68 to 70.
+Water level has been full and fairly stable most of the season so far with current water temps cooling to around 65 to 68 degrees.